 The word ‘hygge’ (pronounced HOO-guh) doesn’t translate perfectly into English.
 It means something similar to ‘cosiness’, being as snug as a bug in a rug.
 It means polishing off a packet of Tim-Tams with a piping hot cuppa.
-It means slipping into your uggs and binge-watching 14 episodes of Friends with no regrets.
+It means slipping into your uggs and binge-watching something new (or an old favourite) with no regrets.
 And now that the weather’s cooling down, it means taking a hygge-heavy getaway somewhere around Australia.

-Australians might not shiver through the frost-bitten temperatures that the Danes do, but we’ve still got plenty of perfect places around the country to get your hygge on this winter.
-Here are 12 great ideas for a cosy mid-year escape.
+Australians might not shiver through the frost-bitten temperatures that the Danes do, but we’ve still got plenty of perfect places around the country to get our hygge on this winter.
+Here are some great ideas for a cosy mid-year escape.

 You don’t need to fly to Europe to experience a cold Christmas, and you don’t need to wait until December, either.
-Head to YHA’s heritage listed Art Deco hostel in Katoomba for Yulefest 2018, a weekend stuffed full of Christmas-in-July cheer.
-Check it out >
+Blue Mountains YHA in Katoomba is hosting 2 Yulefest weekend events full of 'Christmas-in-July' cheer.
+Find out more!

 From mulled wine at the Queen Vic night markets to a warm cuppa at one of the city’s zillion cafes, frosty Melbourne is the Australian capital of hygge.
-Book your city break in the middle of town or in leafy North Melbourne.
-Check it out >
+Book your city break in leafy North Melbourne at Melbourne Metro YHA.

 A purpose-built ski lodge nestled at the foot of the Snowy Mountains?
 Pure hygge.
 Conquer the Thredbo slopes by day then cocoon yourself in front of the fireplace with a hot toddy by night.
-Book your budget bed this ski season before it’s too late!
-Check it out >
+Take a chance and see if there is any last minute availability - Thredbo YHA.

-With its convict-era prison, sparkling waterfront and vibrant food and drink scene, Fremantle is worth a visit 12 months a year.
-But cuddling up in your own private cottage this winter?
-That’s got hygge written all over it.
-Check it out >
+With its convict-era prison, sparkling waterfront and vibrant food and drink scene, Fremantle is worth a visit 12 months a year, but it doesn't slow down in winter.
+Experience a unique offering of a prison cell without conviction at Fremantle Prison YHA.

 Toasty evenings in breweries and distilleries?
 Tick.
-The indescribable Dark MOFO festival?
-Tick.
 Frosty climbs up Mount Wellington?
 Tick.
-Freshly revamped hostel?
-Tick.
-Enjoy a steaming hot scoop of hygge this winter in Hobart.
-Check it out >
+Enjoy a steaming hot scoop of hygge this winter in Hobart and cosy up at Hobart Central YHA.

 Nothing says hygge like a glass of red, and nowhere says wine like the Barossa Valley.
-Hop on a day trip from Adelaide to stroll through the picturesque vineyards of the Barossa, feasting on South Australia’s tastiest vino, meats and cheeses.
-Check it out >
+Hop on a day trip from Adelaide to stroll through the picturesque vineyards of the Barossa, feasting on South Australia’s tastiest vino, meats and cheeses while based at Adelaide Central YHA.

 Cold weather not your thing?
 Cut out all those cuddly crap and escape to the tropics.
 Cairns is a place where ‘winter’ means 30 degrees and sunny – pop up to tropical North Queensland for a sun-kissed mid-year escape.
 Cairns Central YHA is the place to be.